MARLIN: Multi-Agent Reinforcement Learning Guided by Language-Based Inter-Robot Negotiation: Evaluation

-\emph{Simulation-Based Evaluation:} The first phase of experimentation was to test the performance of MARLIN against the MAPPO and LLM benchmarks in simulation. \Cref{fig-s-perf} shows that for all the scenarios, MARLIN outperforms both the benchmark MARL implementation and the system only using the inter-robot negotiation.
-Furthermore, in most scenarios the plans generated by the off-the-shelf LLMs still have difficulty navigating around the other robot.
+\emph{Simulation-Based Evaluation:} The first phase of experimentation was to test the performance of MARLIN against the MAPPO and LLM benchmarks in simulation.
+Figure~\ref{fig-s-perf} shows that for all the scenarios, MARLIN reaches highest performance faster than MARL and performs better compared to the system only using the inter-robot negotiation.
+In most scenarios, the plans generated by the off-the-shelf LLMs still have difficulty navigating around the other robot.
 However, robot movement beyond the 50\% performance mark greatly increased the likelihood of task completion.
 When comparisons are made to the MAPPO benchmark, it is seen that peak performance is reached by MARLIN after fewer training episodes for most scenarios.
 This shows that plans generated through inter-robot discussion are effective in providing beneficial actions to help train the MARL policy.
-For all but the Maze-Like Corridor (see \Cref{fig-maze-env}), our method reached peak median performance earlier than the MARL system.
-When trying to solve the Maze-Like Corridor, MARL reached peak performance from episode 1000, but with some slight variation in the results.
-MARLIN plateaued slightly below the perfect score at around 0.95 but reached this score at episode 750, earlier than MARL.
+For the Asymmetrical Two Slot Corridor, Symmetrical Two Slot Corridor, Two Path Corridor, and Single Slot Corridor (see Fig.~\ref{fig-env-diagrams} for the layouts and Fig.~\ref{fig-s-perf} for performance), our method reached peak median performance significantly faster than the MARL.
+When trying to solve the Maze-Like Corridor, both systems achieved similar performance at the start of training, but MARLIN reached peak performance slightly earlier than the MARL system.
+These data show equal or higher performance by our approach, as compared to a standard MAPPO model, and an increased sample efficiency.
+This observation highlights how, most of the time, our hybrid approach delivers better performance early in the training phase, than using LLMs alone.
+Table~\ref{tab-training-perf} shows that at the beginning of training (episode 100) the performance of MARLIN is significantly higher than MARL in all scenarios, apart from the Maze-Like Corridor in which MARLIN and MARL performed comparably at the beginning of training.
+As training progresses, MARL gradually improves and performance approaches that of MARLIN.
+MARLIN is significantly more performant in the Maze-Like and Single Slot corridors, and the other two environments have comparable results.
+Having statistically significant improvements for the majority of scenarios highlights how MARLIN with LLM-debate can improve in-training performance compared to a typical MARL system.
+For the Maze Like Corridor MARL and MARLIN had similar performance from the outset.
+This slower start for MARLIN may be due to the more complex environmental reasoning required by the LLM.
+In the Two Path Corridor, MARL outperforms MARLIN by the end of training.
+This is expected and supports our claim, which is to use MARLIN during the early stages of training until MARL has received sufficient experience to perform effectively in the environment.
+The data in Table~\ref{tab-training-perf} support the trends in Fig.~\ref{fig-s-perf}; initially similar performance between MARL and MARLIN in the Maze-Like Corridor, however at episode 850 and later, MARLIN significantly outperformed MARL at the 0.1\% level.
+The latter episodes for the Asymmetrical Two Slot Corridor, MARL and MARLIN have similar performance, indicating that our method does not decrease final performance, however, statistically significant improvements are observed over MARL at the start of training.
+The same trends of improved initial performance and similar final performance can also be observed in the other scenarios, both in Table~\ref{tab-training-perf} and Fig.~\ref{fig-s-perf}.